NikkiGardiner1/CustomRoles/README.md

 ## Description
 This plugin makes use of Exiled.CustomRoles to add new playable roles into the game.
 These roles have custom inventories, health, objectives and abilities.

+THIS IS A MODIFICATION TO ADD MORE ROLES, THESE ROLES ARE FOR MY SL SERVER.
+All credit goes to Joker-119 and the Exiled Team for the orginal CustomRoles plugin.

 **All information contained below assumes DEFAULT config values.
 Keep in mind that just about everything is configurable, the below is meant as an explination of what everything does by default.**

 ### Role List